Ullensvang Municipality: History

-On 1 January 1838, the large parish of Kinsarvik was established as a municipality (see formannskapsdistrikt law).
-The large parish was made up of the main parish and the annex of Ullensvang.
+On 1 January 1838, the large parish of Kinservik was established as a municipality (see formannskapsdistrikt law) and it was named Kinservik Municipality.
+The large parish was made up of the main parish of Kinservik and the annex of Ullensvang.
 On 1 January 1869, Ullensvang became the main parish and Kinsarvik became an annex to Ullensvang.
-At this time the municipality changed its name to Ullensvang.
-On 1 January 1882, a small area of Ullensvang (population: 22) was transferred to the neighboring municipality of Vikør.
-On 1 July 1913, the municipality of Ullensvang was divided into three parts: the northwestern part became Kinsarvik Municipality, the southern part became Odda Municipality, and the rest remained as Ullensvang Municipality, albeit much smaller.
-This left Ullensvang with 1,941 residents.
+At this time the municipality changed its name to Ullensvang Municipality.

+On 1 January 1882, a small area of Ullensvang Municipality (population: 22) was transferred to the neighboring Vikør Municipality.
+On 1 July 1913, Ullensvang was divided into three parts as follows: